In the Main Toolbar, click Email.

 Email must be set up before you can send emails.
-See Email for options.
 Regular email is not a secure method of sending PHI.
-See Encryption of Data in Transit.

-The window will be in compose mode.
+When sending, the window is in compose mode.
 The Sent/Received status will be Neither and the Date/Time will be Unsent.

 - Enter and verify information about the recipients and sender.

 - Enter the email message subject and body.

 - Subject: The subject of the email message.

 - Body: The message text.
 If an Email Autograph is associated with the From address, it is inserted by default.
 If the autograph is associated to multiple email addresses, the autograph listed first is inserted.